 Jumping rope is a great all-around body workout for general physical fitness.
-Anyone competing in sports that involve coordination, fast feet, speed, agility and power can gain by training with a jump rope.
+Anyone competing in sports that involve coordination, fast feet, speed, agility and power can gain by training to jump rope.

 2) Burns major calories

-Jump rope is a great fat burning activity.
+Jumping rope is a great way to burn fat.
 The benefits can be elevated by including high-intensity interval training (HIIT) sessions, especially with a weighted rope.
-More muscles are used in the upper and lower body, helping build muscles over time, which results in higher efficiency in burning fat.
+More muscles are used in the upper and lower body, helping build muscles over time, which results in a highly efficient activity to burn fat.

 3) Improves cardio vascular health

 Jumping rope is just not beneficial for your legs and overall core strength, but for your heart and lungs as well.
 The health of these organs can be increased by jumping rope 3-5 times a week for about 12-20 minutes at a time.

 4) Tones your muscles

-There are a number of major muscle groups all being worked while jumping rope, which leads to more toning and definition when practiced often.
+There are a number of major muscle groups all being worked while jumping rope.
+This leads to more toning and definition when practiced often.
 The main areas that get toned are the calves, shoulders and core.
 This happens due to the high level of activity in these areas during this exercise.

 5) Improves bone density